neon-beat/neon-beat-back/README.md

    - [x] end game: OUTPUT is "ended" message ; apply GameEvent::EndGame
 - [x] Use Game State Machine
 - [x] Document the new admin endpoints (OpenAPI/utoipa)
+- [x] Raise an error if the playlist is empty during GameSession/Playlist creation/loading
+- [ ] Migrate from MongoDB to CouchDB
 - [ ] Implement a transaction system for state machine (prepare, to know if it is possible, then apply the waiting transaction when we have finished the processing)
-- [ ] Raise an error if the playlist is empty during GameSession creation/loading
-- [ ] Add middleware for admin routes (check token)
 - [ ] Implement public routes:
    - [ ] get teams/players
    - [ ] get song to find (& found fields)
    - [ ] get game phase
+- [ ] Reorganize routes if required
+- [ ] Add middleware for admin routes (check token)
 - [ ] Validate the Rest API /healthcheck route
 - [ ] Validate the WebSocket connection
 - [ ] Validate the SSE connection